 serverless.yml file to use the plugin, we'll add the following lines in our

-# sererless.yml plugins: - serverless-python-requirements custom: pythonRequirements: dockerizePip: true
+# serverless.yml plugins: - serverless-python-requirements custom: pythonRequirements: dockerizePip: non-linux

 plugins section registers the plugin with the Framework.
 In the

 custom section, we tell the plugin to use Docker when installing packages with pip.
 It will use a Docker container that's similar to the Lambda environment so the compiled extensions will be compatible.
 You will need Docker installed for this to work.